-Are you already using the Facebook profanity filter to protect your comments?
+Are you already using the Facebook profanity filter to protect your comments section?

 If you manage a Facebook page I’m sure you’ve received your fair share of spam and profane language.
 It’s even worse when you promote anything using Facebook ads.

 While Facebook does offer the option to moderate comments (hide, report as spam or delete), this recurring task can quickly turn into a full-time job.
 Luckily Facebook also offers a ways to pro-actively block certain words from appearing on your posts or ads.

 In this article we’ll discuss the Facebook profanity filter, show how you can enable it and we’ll share our test results with you to demonstrate its strengths and weaknesses.

 Next to that we’ll also discuss the page moderation word list Facebook offers to block comments that contain certain keywords.
 We’ll include a free downloadable .CSV with a list of 1,216 bad words that you can add to your keyword blacklist.

 Block bad words with the Facebook profanity filter

 Facebook offers a profanity filter to moderate comments on your posts and ads.